ant-media/Plugins/HLSMergerPlugin/README.md

    For example in [hls.js](https://hlsjs.video-dev.org/demo/):
    1. Copy the master file URL into URL field as in the image.
    2. Click "Apply" button.
 Player should start to play your stream.
    3. Click "Quality-levels" button.
-Yous should see available resolutions below.
+You should see available resolutions below the player.
    4. Choose any resolution to switch the quality.
    ![multi-resolution-hls](multi-resolution-hls.png)